-Relying on too few customers can leave you vulnerable - losing just one could mean a cashflow crisis.
-By consistently focusing on new business, you'll reduce your risk of failure and grow your business in a sustainable way.
+Relying on too few customers can leave you vulnerable - losing just one could mean a cash flow crisis.
+By consistently making an effort to bring in new business, you'll reduce your risk of failure and grow your business in a sustainable way.
 Here are nine tips to help you win new business

 - Know your customer.
 You don't have to pay for market research, but you do need a good idea of your target market.
 Build a profile of potential customers - in particular, think about what they want and how you can appeal to them.
-Always aim to be special or offer better value for money than your competitors.
+Always aim to offer something unique or better value for money than your competitors.

 - Give incentives to existing customers.
 Offer discounts on future purchases or even commission, if your existing customers introduce new customers to you.
 Word-of-mouth recommendation is the most potent form of advertising, so surpass customers' expectations where possible.